Peak District Walking with Sightseeing Holiday

 Sunday: Ilam and the delights of Dovedale

-The perfect Sunday walk discovering the delights of the natural beauty spot of Dove Dale.
-Our walk takes us across the River Dove into Staffordshire, to the pseudo-alpine village of Ilam.
+Sunday is spent discovering the delights of the natural beauty spot of Dove Dale.
+Our day starts in Staffordshire, from where we walk to the pseudo-alpine village of Ilam.
 After time to explore the grounds of Ilam Hall and visit the Church of the Holy Cross, we head to the tranquil riverside village of Milldale and the River Dove.
 Wandering downstream, our route takes us through Dove Dale with its crags, pinnacles and famous stepping stones.
-4 miles (6.5km) with 200 feet (60m) of ascent.
+4 miles (6½km) with 200 feet (60m) of ascent.

 Wednesday: Along railway and canal to Arkwright’s Mill

 Our walk today starts at the imposing former engine house at Middleton Top and follows the old trackbed of the Cromford and High Peak Railway to travel back in time at the National Stone Centre.
 We continue to descend the old railway line to the Cromford Canal to end with a visit to the fascinating UNESCO World Heritage Site of Arkwright’s Mill.
 4 miles (6½m) with negligible ascent.

 Our final day's walk takes us on a discovery of the stories and histories of the infamous plague village of Eyam (pronunced Eem).
 The walk start at Mompesson's Well and descends to the outskirts of Eyam and visits sites relating to the plague before a steep descent to Stoney Middleton with its "Roman" Baths and unusual church.
 We return to Eyam with time to visit the Museum.
 4½ miles (7km) with 700 feet (220m) of ascent and 1,000 feet (320m) of descent.